 The qualified small employer health reimbursement arrangement (QSEHRA) is a company-funded, tax-free health benefit used to reimburse employees for personal healthcare expenses.

-Small organizations often use the QSEHRA as an alternative to traditional group health insurance because they can set their own budget and provide a formal health benefit to all employees, regardless of employees’ individual circumstances.
+Small organizations often use a QSEHRA as an alternative to traditional group health insurance because they can set their own budget and provide a formal health benefit to all employees, regardless of employees’ individual circumstances.

-In this post, we’ll go over the basic definition of the QSEHRA and point you to other resources to help you learn more about this important new benefit.
+In this post, we’ll go over the basic definition of a QSEHRA and point you to other resources to help you learn more about this important new benefit.

 How a QSEHRA works

 With a QSEHRA, organizations offer employees a monthly allowance and employees buy what fits their needs.

 Here’s how it works: